 Employees may accidentally share private data with those who do not have the right to see it.

 Personal applications that your employees use may have less stringent security, giving cybercriminals an inroad to your data.
 Some employees may also be more reckless with their personal devices, managing them poorly and/or connecting to unsecured Wi-Fi.
+Any lax personal use increases the information security risk.

 Adding to the risk, around 10% of users have their smartphones stolen, and 68% never recover their devices.
-Should you fail to establish a strong policy, whoever gets their hands on your employee’s phone may have access to valuable data.
+Should you fail to establish a strong BYOD security policy, whoever gets their hands on your employee’s phone may have access to valuable data.

-Loss of data when an employee quits or is fired
+Loss of data when an employee leaves

 It’s a company’s worst nightmare.
 A problem employee quits or is fired, taking with them thousands of valuable or even confidential files.
 Suddenly, the company must scramble to retrieve the data and hope that the rogue former employee doesn’t do something rash.